Cooperative: Origins and history

-The cooperative movement has been fueled globally by ideas of economic democracy.
-Economic democracy is a socioeconomic philosophy that suggests an expansion of decision-making power from a small minority of corporate shareholders to a larger majority of public stakeholders.
-There are many different approaches to thinking about and building economic democracy.
+Reformers ascribe to different approaches to thinking about and building an economic democracy.
 Anarchists are committed to libertarian socialism and have focused on local organization, including locally managed cooperatives, linked through confederations of unions, cooperatives and communities.
-Marxists, who as socialists have likewise held and worked for the goal of democratizing productive and reproductive relationships, often placed a greater strategic emphasis on confronting the larger scales of human organization.
-As they viewed the capitalist class to be politically, militarily and culturally mobilized for the purpose of maintaining an exploitable working class, they fought in the early 20th century to appropriate from the capitalist class the society's collective political capacity in the form of the state.
-Though they regard the state as an unnecessarily oppressive institution, Marxists considered appropriating national and international-scale capitalist institutions and resources (such as the state) to be an important first pillar in creating conditions favorable to solidaristic economies.
-With the declining influence of the USSR after the 1960s, socialist strategies pluralized, though economic democratizers have not as yet established a fundamental challenge to the hegemony of global neoliberal capitalism.
+Marxists, who as socialists have likewise held and worked for the goal of democratizing productive and reproductive relationships, often emphasized reforming the larger scales of human organization.
+They viewed the capitalist class to be politically, militarily and culturally mobilized for the purpose of maintaining power over an exploitable working class, so they fought in the early 20th century to appropriate from the capitalist class the society's collective political capacity in the form of the state.
+Though they regard the state as an unnecessarily oppressive institution, Marxists considered the appropriation of national and international-scale capitalist institutions, resources and the state itself to be an important first step in creating conditions favorable to solidaristic economies.
+With the declining influence of the USSR after the 1960s, a variety of socialist strategies emerged.
+So far, economic democratizers have not fundamentally challenged the hegemony of global neoliberal capitalism.